- Minimum Wage

 - New Hampshire Minimum Wage Laws 2022 FAQs

-New Hampshire’s current minimum wage is $7.25.
+New Hampshire’s current minimum wage is $7.25 per hour.

-If an employer chooses to pay employees minimum wage, the employer must pay those employees in accordance with the minimum wage law, either federal or state, that results in the employees being paid the higher wage.
+If an employer chooses to pay employees minimum wage, the employer must pay those employees in accordance with the minimum wage law, either federal or state, that results in the employees being paid the higher wage

 New Hampshire law permits employers to pay employees not less than 45% of the applicable minimum wage if the employees:

-- work for a restaurant (including those who deliver prepared food), hotel, motel, inn, or cabin, and
+- Work for a restaurant, including those who deliver prepared food, hotel, motel, inn, or cabin, and

 New Hampshire defines tips as money paid by a customer to an employee in response to services performed.
-NH Statute 279:1(XII)

-Tip pooling and sharing
+Tip Pooling and Sharing

 New Hampshire law defines tip pooling as the practice of intermingling tips earned by employees in the same job category to be redistributed among participating employees.
-NH Statute 279:1(XIII) Tip sharing, on the other hand, is defined as tipped employees giving a portion of their tips to other employees who participated in providing service to customers.
-NH Statute 279:1(XIV)

-Employees with disabilities
+Employees with Disabilities